JONES PACKAGING INC.

 Henry Jones and Frank Lawson started the company in 1882.
 The company continued developing advanced packaging competency, introducing the first child-safety vials and blister cards to the Canadian market.
 Chris Jones Harris and her husband Ron Harris purchased Jones Packaging from their family in 1996, becoming 4th generation Jones owners.

-Lots of competitors both locally and globally, the packaging industry is already a mature market, and marketplace is getting smaller.
+Lots of competitors both locally and globally, the packaging industry is already a mature market, and the marketplace is getting smaller.

 - International Packaging Group, PharmaPact (Europe), PAC—The Packaging Association, Consumer Health Products Canada (industry association) Consumer Health Products Association (consumer and industry non-profit), Canadian Association for Pharmacy Distribution Management, Canadian Association of Chain Drug Stores, Canadian Pharmacists Association, 5 other senior/long-term healthcare associations in BC, AB and ON